ebuchman/blog/content/posts/uoa-origins.md

-between the state and the individual, between state spending and taxation, denominated in the state's Unit of Account.[^fiat-loop] This loop is made possible by writing, but it is instantiated with a new kind of power by the link between the written nominal unit and an instrinsic quantity of material - between the Unit of Account and the value stored in its medium.
+between the state and the individual, between state spending and taxation, denominated in the state's Unit of Account.[^fiat-loop] This loop is made possible by writing, but it is instantiated with a new kind of power by the link between the written nominal unit and an intrinsic quantity of material - between the Unit of Account and the value stored in its medium.

 The Unit of Account offers us the ability to denominate unlimited amounts of debt,